jorgef/engineeringladders/TechLead.md

 # Tech Lead

-Role also known as programmer or software engineer, requires a deep level of technical expertise.
+Role also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support

 | Level | Seniority | Position |
 | :---: | :---: | :---: |